© Crown copyright 2020

 This guidance for young people is about social distancing and what you can do to stay alert and safe during this time.
 The focus is on the main public health principles for staying safe and helping prevent the spread of COVID-19.

 This guidance has been written for young people in collaboration with young people.
-More detail is provided in the all-ages guidance on staying alert and safe (social distancing) which includes information on:
+More detail is provided in the all-ages guidance on staying alert and safe:

 - meeting friends and family